top of page

 1_edited.jpg

-Testing grounds add a first-person ecology to the scientific third-person perspective still prevailing in academia.
+Testing grounds add a first person ecology to the third person perspective still prevailing in academia.

 Our approach to research is distinguished by the creation of spatial installations, such as mock-ups and re-enactments, through which we conduct sensorial and participatory fieldwork.
 These testing grounds allow us to study the spatial experience artistically and scientifically, intersecting the field of architecture with insights and methods from cognitive and contemplative sciences as well as from other visual and performative arts.